Phala-Network/phat-offchain-rollup/ink/crates/phat_rollup_anchor_ink/README.md

 ```

 ### Final code
-Here the final code of the Price Oracle.
+Here the final code of the Feed Price Oracle.

 ```rust
 #![cfg_attr(not(feature = "std"), no_std, no_main)]